Shard-Labs/identity-directory/docs/integration.md

 # Identity Directory and Blockchain Node Integration

-The **blockchain** node is provided to the Identity Directory as a Docker image, also there is an option for a user to choose any other node through the application, including Polkadot and Kusama offical websocets or a custom one.
+Identity Directory client app has an option to chose to which blockchain node it will connect.
+There are predefined options like Polkadot and Kusama offical websockets or a custom one where the user will type in the address of a node.
+There are also private ones that are running on AWS EC2 instances.

-Application uses library [polkadit.js](https://polkadot.js.org/docs/) to estublish these connections and everything else needed as fetching user Identity, sending tokens, etc.
+Application uses library [polkadot.js](https://polkadot.js.org/docs/) to establish these connections and everything else needed as fetching user Identity, sending tokens, etc.

 # Identity Directory and Polakscan API Integration